My Account

 In a slowdown, investors should consider:

-• Managing reinvestment risk.
-We believe shifting exposure from cash equivalents to short-duration assets may help manage reinvestment risk.
-As the Fed cuts rates, yields on cash equivalents will also decline, so reinvesting in cash likely won’t deliver the same results.
-In addition to generally offering higher yields than cash equivalents, short-duration assets also tend to offer price appreciation potential in a declining rate environment.
+• Shifting to shorter duration.
+We believe short-duration assets may help manage near-term interest rate volatility.
+Furthermore, along with generally offering higher yields than cash equivalents, short-duration assets also tend to offer price appreciation potential in a declining rate environment.

 • Balancing duration exposure.
-Strategies with intermediate-duration exposure may potentially offer diversification and performance advantages as rates broadly decline and equity market volatility rises.
+Core bond strategies with intermediate-duration exposure may offer diversification and potential performance advantages as rates broadly decline and equity market volatility rises.

 • Staying high in credit quality.
 In addition to delivering diversification to investor portfolios, a modest allocation to high-quality investment-grade credit may now provide more attractive yields.
 However, we believe credit selection is critical to avoid weaker, economically sensitive issuers.

 • Maintaining inflation protection.
-We believe inflation strategies still appear attractive, given that inflation expectations remain higher than average in the short term.
+We believe inflation strategies still appear attractive, given that inflation expectations remain higher than average, largely due to tariff policy uncertainty.

 Equities and Real Assets